ethereum/secure-drop/README.md

 # Secure Drop

-Secure-drop provides a way for users to securely, using browser-side pgp encryption on the client, submit files and/or messages to specified recipients in the Ethereum Foundation via a [web form](https://secure-drop.ethereum.org/).
+Secure-drop provides a way for users to securely, using browser-side PGP encryption on the client, submit files and/or messages to specified recipients in the Ethereum Foundation via a [web form](https://secure-drop.ethereum.org/).
 ![Image](screenshot.png)

 ## User flow

-1. User writes a message and/or selects a file with a selected recipient.
+1. User writes a message and may select files for a selected recipient.
-2. The user's browser encrypts the content using [openpgp.js](https://openpgpjs.org/) and a public key belonging to the recipient, before submitting the encrypted content to the server.
+2. The user's browser encrypts the content using [OpenPGP.js](https://openpgpjs.org/) with a public key of the recipient, before submitting the encrypted content to the server.
 3. The server uses its email delivery service to send the email to the intended recipient.
 4. The recipient receives the encrypted message/file, and can then decrypt it using their private PGP key.

 ## Dependencies

-Python 3, see `requirements.txt`.
+Docker Compose.

 ### Third Party Services